nryan7118/DogGo/README.md

 DogGO

 Project Overview

-DogGO is an app designed for pet parents to manage and provide all necessary information about their dogs, especially for dog sitters.
-The app allows users to store details about their dogs, including basic information, schedules for feeding and walking, medical information, and emergency contacts.
-The goal is to make sure all pertinent information about a dog is easily accessible and well-organized.
+DogGO is an iOS app designed for pet parents to provide important information about their dogs, especially for dog sitters.
+The app allows users to store and manage details like basic dog information, feeding and walking schedules, vet contacts, and emergency information.
+The goal is to ensure that all essential details about a dog are easily accessible and well-organized.

 Features

-Pet List and Details: Users can view a list of all their pets.
-Selecting a pet will display detailed information including name, breed, date of birth, likes, dislikes, and more.
+1. Pet List and Details
+Users can view a list of all their pets.
+Each pet’s details include name, breed, date of birth, likes, dislikes, and owner information.
+Information can be updated as needed, and multiple dogs can be managed through the app.
+2. Scheduling
-Scheduling: Users can set and manage schedules for feeding, walking, and medications.
+Set and manage schedules for feeding, walking, medications, and other events.
-Emergency and Vet Information: Store emergency contacts, vet information, and special instructions.
+Assign specific times and categories for each schedule.
+3. Owner & Emergency Contact Information
+Store multiple owner names and phone numbers for easy access.
+Add emergency contact information to ensure dog sitters can reach out when necessary.
+4. Vet Information
-Photo Gallery: Users can add and view photos of their pets in a dedicated gallery.
+Users can add and store a vet’s contact details, including the vet’s name, phone number, address, and more.
+5. Local Data Storage
-Local Data Storage: The app uses Core Data and UserDefaults to save user data.
+The app uses Core Data for saving all pet-related information locally, allowing users to manage data even when offline.
+Additionally, UserDefaults is used to store user preferences and other small bits of data.
+6. Cloud Synchronization
-Cloud Synchronization: Data is synchronized across devices using CloudKit, ensuring users have access to their data from any device.
+Data is synchronized across devices using CloudKit, ensuring that all pet information is accessible from any iOS device logged into the same iCloud account.
-How DogGO Meets Capstone Requirements
+Capstone Project Requirements

-Splash Screen
+1. Splash Screen
 The app includes a custom splash screen featuring the DogGO logo.

-List View with Detail Pages
+2. List View with Detail Pages
-The app has a list view of all pets, each item includes the dog's name, breed, and a photo.
-Clicking on a pet takes the user to a detail page with more information.
+The home screen presents a list of all pets with their names and breeds.
+Clicking on a pet takes the user to a detailed information page.

-Network Call
+3. Network Call
-The app uses URLSession to make network calls for fetching additional data.
-Specifically, the app integrates with the Dog CEO's Dog API to fetch a list of dog breeds.
-This external API provides breed data that is stored locally within the app, allowing users to select the breed of their dog from an up-to-date list.
-The network call also handles errors gracefully, such as no connectivity or server errors.
+The app uses URLSession to make network calls to fetch additional data.
+Specifically, it integrates with Dog CEO’s Dog API to fetch a list of dog breeds.
+This allows users to select from an up-to-date list when adding or editing their dog’s breed.

-API Integration:

-API Used: Dog CEO's Dog API (https://dog.ceo/dog-api/)
+API Used: Dog CEO's Dog API
 Endpoint: /breeds/list/all
-Purpose: Fetch a list of dog breeds to be stored locally in the app, allowing users to select the correct breed for their dog.
+Purpose: Fetch a list of dog breeds to be stored locally in the app.
-Error Handling: The app checks for network availability, handles server errors, and provides user feedback in case of failures.
+Error Handling: Handles network availability issues and provides feedback to users when errors occur (e.g., no internet connectivity).
-Local Data Storage
+4. Local Data Storage
-The app utilizes Core Data for the primary data storage and UserDefaults for certain user preferences.
+The app stores all user data using Core Data, ensuring that information about the user’s pets is persistent and available offline.

-Error Handling and Empty States
+5. Error Handling and Empty States
-The app handles all errors gracefully, providing users with appropriate messages and steps to resolve issues.
-Empty states are clearly communicated with instructions on how to proceed.
+The app gracefully handles errors, such as missing network connectivity or issues with saving data.
+It provides appropriate feedback to the user and offers instructions when encountering empty states (e.g., no pets added yet).

-Orientation and Mode Support
+6. Orientation and Mode Support
-The app supports both portrait and landscape orientations, and works well in both light and dark modes.
+The app supports both portrait and landscape orientations and adjusts seamlessly between light and dark modes.

-Organized Code and Testing
+7. Organized Code and Testing
-The project is organized into appropriate folders (Views, Models, Networking, etc.).
-SwiftLint is integrated for code style, and the project includes unit tests with at least 50% code coverage.
-All tests pass successfully.
+The project is organized into appropriate folders for Views, Models, and Networking.
+SwiftLint is integrated to enforce a consistent code style.
+Unit tests cover at least 50% of the codebase to ensure stability, with all tests passing successfully.
+Planned Screens and Elements

+Splash Screen: Displays the DogGO logo upon launching the app.
+Home Screen: A list of all pets with options to add or edit their details.
+Detail View: Displays detailed information about a selected dog, including basic information and preferences.
+Schedule View: Manage and update feeding, walking, medication schedules, and other events.
+Owner & Emergency Contact: View and update emergency contact and vet information.
 Additional Features

-Custom app icon
+Custom App Icon: The app has a unique DogGO icon.
-Onboarding screen
-Custom display name
-SwiftUI animation
+Onboarding Screen: Guides users through the initial setup of their first pet.
+Custom Animations: SwiftUI animations are used to enhance user interaction.
-Fully styled text properties
+Styled Text: Fully styled and responsive text properties are used throughout the app to ensure accessibility and a consistent look.
-Planned Screens and Elements

-Splash Screen: The initial screen showing the DogGO logo.
-Home Screen: A list of all pets with options to add or edit details.
-Detail View: Displays detailed information about a selected dog.
-Schedule View: Allows users to add and manage feeding, walking, and medication schedules.
-Gallery View: A grid of photos associated with each pet.
-Emergency Contacts: Displays emergency contact information and vet details.